akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 See @ref:[How To Startup when Cluster Size Reached](cluster.md#how-to-startup-when-a-cluster-size-is-reached) for more information about `min-nr-of-members`.

+## Lease

+A @ref[lease](../coordination.md) can be used as an additional safety measure to ensure a shard does not run on two nodes.

+Reasons for how this can happen:

+* Network partitions without an appropriate downing provider
+* Mistakes in the deployment process leading to two separate Akka Clusters
+* Timing issues between removing members from the Cluster on one side of a network partition and shutting them down on the other side

+A lease can be a final backup that means that each shard won't create child entity actors unless it has the lease.

+To use a lease for sharding set `akka.cluster.sharding.use-lease` to the configuration location of the lease to use.
+Each shard will try and acquire a lease with with the name `<actor system name>-shard-<type name>-<shard id>` and the owner is set to the `Cluster(system).selfAddress.hostPort`.

+If a shard can't acquire a lease it will remain uninitialized so messages for entities it owns will be buffered in the `ShardRegion`.
+If the lease is lost after initialization the Shard will be terminated.

 ## Removal of internal Cluster Sharding data

 Removal of internal Cluster Sharding data is only relevant for "Persistent Mode".